longNguyen010203/Spark-Kafka-Self-Learning/README.md

 # 🌃 Apache kafka Self-Learning 🌊
-A third-year student is self-studying Apache Kafka as part of their data engineering journey, with the goal of securing an internship or fresher job in 2024.
+A third-year student is self-studying Spark and Kafka as part of their data engineering journey, with the goal of securing an internship or fresher job in 2024.

 ## 🔦 Architecture

+### 1. Apache Kafka
 <img src="./images/kafka_architecture.webp" style="width: 100%;">

-## 🔍 Component
  - `Producer`
  - `Consumer`
  - `Broker`